MelMacaluso/vue-modal/readme.md

 ## Intro

-Reusable Modal component, supports own custom HTML, text and classes.
+Reusable Modal component, supports own custom HTML, text and classes and/or passing a component.

 ## Demo